hminle/shoe-design-using-generative-adversarial-networks/README.md

 - GANs is extremely unstable and hard to train.
 - The common case is that the discriminator became too powerful and was able to easily make the distinction between real and fake images while the generator was still dumb.
-- With some methods proposed, the results from the generative model were im-proved.
+- With some methods proposed, the results from the generative model were improved.
 - There are some artifacts that we can easily observe.

 ### Requirement